4. Lessons learned

 This project integrator role has included responsibilities such as definition and follow-up of the studies throughout the project, including development of the design basis for the CCS chain, evaluation of deliveries from the partners after the concept study phase and the FEED study phase, including technical evaluation and ranking of the capture projects, developing and maintaining an overall project schedule and coordinating the development of the interfaces between these three projects, incl. management of a technical committee and an agreements committee.
 For a more in-depth account of lessons learned, refer to Gassnova’s report “Developing Longship – Key lessons learned”33.

-Dividing the full CCS chain into separate subprojects; a capture and a transport/storage project, was a prerequisite for establishing a whole CCS chain and hence for investment decisions to be made.
+Dividing the CCS chain into capture and transport/storage was a prerequisite for establishing a whole CCS chain and hence for investment decisions to be made.
 This allowed the emission source owners to develop their projects without having to establish their own transport and storage solution, and the transport and storage provider could develop its project independent of the capture projects.
 The state bears risks related to the interface between the projects.

 To coordinate and facilitate the development of the CCS chain, it was important for the state to retain a “project integrator role”.

 It has been important to manage interdisciplinary challenges and align different corporate cultures.
 The Longship CCS chain requires cooperation between different corporate cultures and practices.
 Different expectations concerning work processes, level of detail in deliverables, resource use, etc. are among these challenges.

 Based on the Government’s ambition to realise an industrial CCS demonstration project, Gassnova, in cooperation with Gassco and the Norwegian Petroleum Directorate, carried out a pre-feasibility study in 2015.
 This study was carried out in cooperation with the industry.
 In addition to technical descriptions the study gave recommendations on how to overcome identified investment barriers.